Vintage

 How Many Of These Vintage Skills Do You Know?

 How many of these vintage skills do you know?
 Could you teach your family members or neighbors how to use those skills?
-This list is very short, but it’s very important to make sure these skills are not lost or forgotten.
-Some people may call them pioneer skills, some call them vintage skills.
+This list is brief, but it’s crucial to ensure that these skills are not lost or forgotten.
+Some people may refer to them as pioneer skills, while others call them vintage skills.

-I cook from scratch and have my whole life.
-The largest lot we have ever owned was a 1/2 acre, but we produced enough fruits and vegetables to preserve for our family of six for a year.
+I’ve cooked from scratch my whole life.
+The most considerable lot we have ever owned was a 1/2 acre, but we produced enough fruits and vegetables to preserve for our family of six for a year.
+It taught my girls how to snap beans, peel peaches, peel tomatoes, and make grape juice from our own fruit and vegetables.

 Related Topic: 13 Surprising Uses for Flour